 How do I Print General Ledger in QuickBooks?

-These steps will guide you on how to print a QuickBooks general ledger report.
+These steps will guide you on how to print a report of the QuickBooks general ledger.

 - Firstly, open QuickBooks.